Happy Birthday, Gem of the Desert

 Riverside Daily Press, August 30, 1933.

-Small houses were built which emulated the Spanish Colonial Revival style of the La Quinta Hotel and its casitas.
-Santa Carmelita de Vale (Saint Carmelita of the Valley) was The Cove development’s original name.
+• Small houses were built which emulated the Spanish Colonial Revival style of the La Quinta Hotel and its casitas.

 The Cove is located in Range 6, Township 6, Sections 01, 12 and 13.
 Range numbers are east and all Township numbers are south in La Quinta.

-A township is a square area, approximately 6 miles on each side, containing 36 sections.
+Bonus Mansplaining: A township is a square area, approximately 6 miles on each side, containing 36 sections.
 Ranges are vertical strips of land, also approximately 6 miles wide.
 They are numbered east or west of a principal meridian.
 Each township is further divided into 36 sections, each approximately 1 square mile (640 acres).

-The Boo Hoff Trail, formerly known as the Old Guadalupe Trail until 1979, began as the remnant of an ancient Cahuilla trail that was expanded and maintained by an equestrian group called Desert Riders, formed in 1930 and is still going strong.
+The 12.9 mile Boo Hoff Trail, formerly known as the Old Guadalupe Trail until 1979, began as the remnant of an ancient Cahuilla trail that was expanded and maintained by an equestrian group called Desert Riders, formed in 1930 and is still going strong.

 The trailhead is located in The Cove, along with Bear Creek Trail and Cove Oasis Trail.
 Other trails, like Quarry Overlook Trail and Cove to Lake Trail, intersect with these trails.

 Boo Hoff and his wife, Jane Lykken Hoff, were avid horsemen and group ride organizers.
 Riders came from all over the county to be led by Boo Hoff over challenging desert trails.

 Jane’s folks were early Palm Springs pioneers.
 Her Dad was the first postmaster.
 Their store, Lykken’s Department and Hardware Store had the first telephone in Palm Springs.
 Lykken Memorial Trail, named in his honor in 1972, is located in Palm Springs.
-The Boo Hoff Trail in La Quinta is to the left of the Bear Creek Trail.

 La Quinta, looking south, 1956.
 Courtesy of Los Angeles Public Library.